 Before Hurricane María -- which made landfall a mere 7 miles away -- the Forest was open to the public every day from 6am to 6pm for self-guided tours and passive recreation.
 Guided tours were available with advance reservations.
 In addition, the forest was available and used for scientific research by university students and researchers.
 Thousands of visitors were able to have a rewarding and enlightening environmental educational experience.

-Our goal is to raise $25,000 of the $100,000 needed to reconstruct the boardwalk by International Forests Day, Wednesday, March 21, 2018 and to have the Forest's interior completely re-opened to the public by the summer.
+Our goal is to raise $25,000 of the $100,000 needed to reconstruct the boardwalk and replace the lost interpretative signage with a view toward having the Forest's interior completely re-opened to the public by the summer.
 Additional funding support will be sought from foundations and the business community.

 Please make a minimum donation of $15 and help us to literally inch our way towards our goal!
 A donation $175 will reconstruct one foot of the walkway!
 A $500 donation will restore a yard!